jacloar/Santorini/Santorini/Design/Assignment11/server-protocol.md

 A request must be made within 5 seconds of receiving a prompt.
 If more than 10 check-placements or check-turns are made within 1 second, the player will be booted for attempting to overload the server.

+If a player cheats or times out, an observer receives an "Error" where "Error" is a ["error", string] where string contains an error message, followed by a win-player.

+If a player has no valid moves, they can send a ["turn", "none"] request to indicate they give up.
+In this case, the observer receives a give-up-player which is ["give up", string of lowercase letters] where the string represents the name of the player giving up, followed by a win-player